Alphaz0r/Fully-automated-media-center/README.md

-# Plex-qBit-Sonarr-Radarr-Prowlarr-Pihole-Flaresolverr
-docker-compose with these services installed.
-You just need to setup each services.
-Any suggestions much appreciated !

 # What can I do with this ?

 Apart of pihole, each of these services is a part for a completely automated media center.